MiroMindAI/MiroThinker/README.md

 <details>
   <summary>📦 Click to expand MiroThinker-v1.0 details</summary>

-Unlike previous agents that scale only model size or context length, MiroThinker v1.0 introduces **interactive scaling** at the model level, systematically training the model to handle deeper and more frequent agent–environment interactions as a third dimension of performance improvement.
+Unlike previous agents that scale only model size or context length, MiroThinker v1.0 introduces **interactive scaling** at the agent level, systematically training the agent to handle deeper and more frequent agent–environment interactions as a third dimension of performance improvement.
 Interactive scaling leverages environment feedback and external information acquisition to correct errors and refine trajectories.

 ![image](https://huggingface.co/datasets/miromind-ai/MiroFlow-Benchmarks/resolve/main/assets/MiroThinker_v1.0_Overall.png)